robfatland/nexus/bash/index.md

 at a rate of about $0.023 per GB per month.

-This description is intended to lay out some details to frame the time commitment necessary to learn to use cloud computing effectively.
-Learning the cloud "ropes" is on the one hand not trivial; and there are a number of questions and topics remaining to cover.
+As noted above this description is intended to sketch a framework in view of the time commitment necessary to learn to use the cloud effectively.
+Further elaboration is essential having left off just shy of...

+- storage ingress, egress
+- building cloud infrastructure in relation to its use
+- cost management
+- data sharing
+- data security